Norec Attack: Stripping BLE encryption from Nordic’s Library (CVE-2020–15509)

 Implementation

-The attack is implemented with a custom tool as shown (now named blebit.io):
+The attack is implemented with a custom developed tool.

-The attack using a custom SDK and custom Hardware.
-The attack implemented in under 5 lines of code.
-The whole program is under 100 lines of code.
+The attack using the custom SDK and custom Hardware is done in under 5 lines of code.
+The total program is under 100 lines of code (that little program is based on my own SDK which is around 10k lines of code and a firmware of around 20k LOC).

 private static void startNoricAttack(CEController ce) throws Exception